 Don’t Bully Your Partner Into a Financial Decision

 It’s certainly not fun for your ideas to get shut down, and it might be difficult to reconcile with the fact that your financial decisions are no longer just yours to make anymore, but the fact is that you’re a financial team now.
-You want to always make sure that both parties are always satisfied and comfortable with every decision that is being made as a couple.
+You want to always make sure that both parties are satisfied and comfortable with every decision that is being made as a couple.